maitlahcen/maitlahcen.github.io/_pages/research.md

 ## Work in Progress

+### Racial Unemployment Gap and the Disparate Impact of the Inflation Tax, with [Garth Baughman](https://www.garthbaughman.com/) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)

+We study the nonlinearities present in a standard labor search model with two groups of workers facing exogenous differences in the job finding and separation rates.
+We then use a monetary version of the model to study the racial unemployment gap between Black and white workers in the US and the disparate impact of the inflation tax on the two groups.

+### Monetary Policy in an Environment with Domestic and Foreign Denominated Bank Accounts, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Sébastien Lotz](http://lemma.u-paris2.fr/fr/node/35).

+We revisit the issue of dollarization by focusing on the co-existence of domestic and foreign currency denominated bank accounts and the challenge this poses to monetary policy.

+### Asset Pricing, Liquidity, and Monetary Policy, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/), [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)

+We propose a monetary asset pricing model with multiple liquid assets and a Taylor rule to revisit the equity premium and the risk-free rate puzzles.

 ### Monetary Policy and the Unbanked: Consequences for Stabilization, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Christopher Waller](https://research.stlouisfed.org/econ/waller/sel/).

 We study stabilization policy in a monetary DSGE model where a proportion of the population doesn't have access to bank accounts.
 The Central Bank implements monetary policy through a standing facility and commits to partially reverse its short-run interventions to maintain the long-run inflation target.
 We characterize the state-dependent optimal stabilization policy and discuss its general equilibrium effects on the unbanked.